bentoBAUX/Multimode-Camera-Controller-in-Unity/README.md

 - [License](#license)

 ## Getting Started
 Clone or download the project files and open it in Unity.
 This project is set up with Unity’s Input System, so make sure it’s installed and configured in your Unity project.
+Or you can simply download the release, if you just want to test out the camera controller.

 ## Controls
 - **Sprint**: Hold "*Shift*" on your keyboard.